AlvaroRuizDelgado/Morse/Morse_webservice.md

   Channel 13: open failed: connect failed: Connection refused
   ```
 - [ ] Heat:
-  - [ ] The user_data is not executed.
-I found that it is copied into a folder though.
+  - [x] The user_data is not executed.
+I found that it is copied into a folder though --> it was executed, but it was in the root folder (I expected it in the user folder).
-  - [ ] A stack with SOFTWARE_CONFIG user_data remains forever in the "building" state, until it is deemed "failed" for taking too long.
+  - [x] A stack with SOFTWARE_CONFIG user_data remains forever in the "building" state, until it is deemed "failed" for taking too long --> fixed if I don't use deployment.
+  - [ ] If I use deployment, the user data doesn't run, and the creation remains in progress until it fails.